State bill defines Michigan residents as “Michiganders”

 The rest of the bill establishes a history preservation program run by the state in consultation with a commission.
 The outlined goals are to identify and locate historic sites, events, objects, subjects, and people and provide education to the public about them.
 The bill now heads to the governor's desk.

-This bill seems to shun another common name for Michigan residents: “Michiganians.”
+The bill seems to shun another common name for Michigan residents, "Michiganians."

 44.314844 -85.602364